BenchLM recommendation

 Gemini 2.5 Flash good multimodal value with broader capabilities.

-The best open-weight model is DeepSeek Coder 2.0 at position #6.
+The best open-weight model is MiniMax M3 at position #2.

 Value scores divide the weighted multimodal score by output token price (per 1M tokens).
 Higher means more capability per dollar.
 Models with no listed price are excluded.